codepath/android_guides/Google-Cloud-Messaging.md

 ## Create Broadcast Receiver and Message Handler

 In the past, Google required implementing a [WakefulBroadcastReceiver](https://developer.android.com/training/scheduling/wakelock.html) that would launch a service that would process this GCM message.
-It now provides `com.google.android.gms.gcm.GcmReceiver` that simply needs to be defined in your `AndroidManifest.xml`:
+It now provides `com.google.android.gms.gcm.GcmReceiver` that simply needs to be defined in your `AndroidManifest.xml` file:

 ```xml
         <receiver